-What are the grounds on which an award may be refused recognition?
-Are the grounds applied by the courts different from the ones provided under Article V of the Convention?
+13 What are the grounds on which an award may be refused recognition?
+Are the grounds applied by the courts different from the ones provided under article V of the Convention?

-The New York Convention and, in particular, the grounds for refusing the enforcement and recognition of a foreign arbitral award provided under Article V of the Convention are directly applicable in Austria.
+As mentioned above, the New York Convention and in particular the grounds for refusing the enforcement and recognition of a foreign arbitral award provided under article V of the convention are directly applicable in Austria.
 Austrian statutory law, therefore, does not provide for a domestic catalogue of grounds for refusing recognition.

-Notably, the interpretation of Article V of the Convention is influenced by the jurisprudence of the Austrian Supreme Court developed under Section 611 of the ACCP, which stipulates the grounds for setting aside an arbitral award as they correspond with the grounds listed in Article V.
+Notably, the interpretation of article V of the New York Convention is influenced by the jurisprudence of the Austrian Supreme Court developed under section 611 ACCP, which stipulates the grounds for setting aside an arbitral as they parallel the grounds listed in article V.